-For the last few months we've been rethinking our garden & how we can create areas which will encourage more wildlife.
+For the last few months, we've been rethinking our garden & how we can create areas that will encourage more wildlife.
 When we've been cutting the lawn we've left several small areas of grass to grow wild & have been amazed at the results.
-Within these 'wild' patches of grass we've seen several types of wild flowers & clover & as a result we've seen more bees & butterflies hovering around the lawn.
+Within these 'wild' patches of grass, we've seen several types of wildflowers & clover & as a result we've seen more bees & butterflies hovering around the lawn.

 We don't have a pond in our garden yet so Minnie was surprised & delighted to discover this new visitor.
 We talked about how amphibians live both on land & in water & that toads & frogs only need a pond during the breeding season when they lay their spawn, at other times they can be found in shady spots on land.